unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 </div>

-It's important to remember that both share types present different views of the same underlying file system; any file or folder visible in a user share will also appear under the disk share for its respective physical drive.
+It's important to remember that both share types present different views of the same underlying file system; any file or folder visible in a %%user share|user-share%% will also appear under the disk share for its respective physical drive.

-When you first initialize your array, Unraid automatically creates a [set of default user shares](#default-shares) designed to support common plugins, Docker containers, and **virtual machines (VMs)**.
+When you first initialize your %%array|array%%, Unraid automatically creates a [set of default user shares](#default-shares) designed to support common plugins, Docker containers, and **virtual machines (VMs)**.
 You can conveniently create additional shares for your personal data as needed.

 :::note
 To manage your shares, simply navigate to the **Shares** tab in the **WebGUI**.
-Here, you can easily enable or disable shares through **Settings > Global Share Settings**.
-By default, user shares are enabled, providing a straightforward starting point for your file organization.
+Here, you can easily enable or disable shares through ***Settings → Global Share Settings***.
+By default, %%user shares|user-share%% are enabled, providing a straightforward starting point for your file organization.
 :::

 ---

 ## User shares

-User Shares provide an aggregated view of top-level folders with the same name across **cache** and **array drives**.
+%%User shares|user-share%% provide an aggregated view of top-level folders with the same name across **%%cache|cache%%** and **array drives**.
 The share name corresponds to the folder name, creating a unified network-accessible view that spans multiple drives.
 It's important to note that while directories appear merged, individual files remain stored on a single drive.

 ### Managing user shares

-You can access and manage User Shares from the **Shares** tab in the **WebGUI**.
+You can access and manage %%User shares|user-share%% from the **Shares** tab in the **WebGUI**.
 This interface allows you to:

 - Review all existing shares
 - Create new shares